joe-at-da/face-swap/docs/parliament_tv_integration.md

 2. **Media Storage**: Captured videos are stored in the media directory
 3. **User Authentication**: Only authenticated users with appropriate permissions can initiate captures

+## Recent Changes

+### Integration with Main Application

+The Parliament TV capture functionality has been integrated into the main application:

+1. **Unified Navigation**: Parliament TV captures are now accessible through the main Captures section
+2. **Enhanced Video Player**: The video player now handles Parliament TV videos with improved error recovery
+3. **Robust Streaming Endpoint**: The streaming endpoint has been updated to better find and serve video files

+### Technical Improvements

+1. **Improved File Path Handling**: The system now tries multiple approaches to find video files
+2. **Automatic File Path Updates**: When a file is found through alternative methods, the database is updated
+3. **Fallback Mechanisms**: If one video source fails, the player automatically tries alternative sources

 ## Future Enhancements

 Planned enhancements for the Parliament TV capture feature include: